Chief minister (Nepal)

-Following the election of the provincial assembly, the governor of each province invites the parliamentary party leader of the party with the majority of the seats to form the government.
-If no party has a majority the governor invites the party with a majority with support from other parties in the assembly.
+Following the election of the provincial assembly, the governor of each province invites the leader of the parliamentary party with a majority of the seats in the assembly to form a government.
+If no party has a majority, the governor invites the party with a majority with support from other parties in the assembly.
 The appointed chief minister must retain the confidence of the assembly and the term of such a chief minister is as long as the term of the provincial assembly of the province.